Pete’s Gear: Hiwatt CP103 and DR103W

 Hiwatt CP103 amp

-Late-model CP103 retained by Alan Rogan.
+A late-1969-era CP103 (offset control panel text) with unknown serial number, retained by Alan Rogan.
 Courtesy Hiwatt Story (dcsbulldog.tripod.com).

 Click images to view larger versions.
 Courtesy Alan Rogan and Brian Kehew and Hiwatt Story (dcsbulldog.tripod.com) .